Prerequisite Course Work

-A single course may not be used to fulfill more than one prerequisite requirement (except a combined human anatomy/physiology class that is 6 semester credits or greater and includes a laboratory may be used to fulfill both the anatomy and physiology requirements).
+A single course may not be used to fulfill more than one prerequisite requirement (except a combined human anatomy/physiology class that is six semester credits or greater and includes a laboratory may be used to fulfill both the anatomy and physiology requirements).

-CHEMISTRY: 2 semesters (or equivalent) with laboratory.
+CHEMISTRY: two courses with laboratory.

 These courses must be college level.
 The courses may be inorganic chemistry or they may be a combination of organic, inorganic or biochemistry.
 Introductory courses that cannot be used as prerequisites for more advanced courses are not acceptable.

-PHYSICS: 2 semesters (or equivalent) with laboratory.
+PHYSICS: two courses with laboratory.

-These courses must be college level and cover a broad background in physics, including the principles and application of mechanics, fluids, heat, thermodynamics, sound waves, electricity, magnetism and light.
+These courses must be college level and cover a broad background in physics, including the principles and application of mechanics, fluids, heat, thermodynamics, sound waves, electricity, magnetism, and light.

-ANATOMY: 1 semester (or equivalent) with laboratory.
+ANATOMY: one course with laboratory.

-HUMAN PHYSIOLOGY: 1 semester (or equivalent) with laboratory.
+HUMAN PHYSIOLOGY: one course with laboratory.

-STATISTICS: 1 course.
+STATISTICS: one course.

 This course should include the following content areas: elementary descriptive statistics on a sample of measurements, probability, binomial and normal distributions, sampling from populations, and simple problems of statistical inference.
 Biomedical statistics, education statistics or business statistics courses are acceptable.

-1 course in kinesiology.
+- One course in kinesiology.
 This course should introduce the student to the anatomical and mechanical principles of human movement.